How could Russia sanctions impact you? | DW | 01.03.2022

 Experts fear that Russian military operations would further increase food prices in countries like Libya, Yemen, and Lebanon, deepening the food crisis in those countries.

 The conflict is already disrupting exports from Black Sea ports, which are used to ship grains to Asia, Africa and the European Union.
-On Monday, Egypt was forced to cancel a tender to procure wheat after receiving only a few offers and that too at very high prices.
+On Monday, Egypt was forced to cancel a tender to procure wheat after receiving only a few offers, and at very high prices.

 For most people around the world, the economic impact of the Ukrainian conflict and sanctions would be felt in the form of higher inflation caused mainly by higher energy, metal and food prices.